makes it possible for people to live and work together in pursuit of common and individual interests.

 Ethics is mission critical

 Ethics (or morals) is a set of concerns, rules, principles, virtues, values, and decision processes that allow people to live together and pursue their common and individual interests.
 In the news every day we see a wide range of consequences for companies and average citizens who violate generally held ethical principles.
 Materials on this site are designed to help business people and a wide variety of professionals be more effectively ethical when making workplace decisions.
 Ethical decision making skills are mission critical for success in life and business.

-Click on the thirteen ethics tests below that can help you make tough ethical choices and explain to other stakeholders why you made that decision.
+Click on the eight ethics tests below that can help you make tough ethical choices and explain to other stakeholders why you made that decision.

 Move beyond the Viral News Test

 People in business often use the first test, the Viral News Test ("How would I feel and what would others think if news of this decision went viral?") to decide if an action or situation is an ethics problem.
 This quick and effective measure has saved many businesses and careers.
 Follow this link to better understand this critical tool, but don't stop there!

 Move beyond it to twelve other tests to give yourself a wider variety of tools to see why something is right or wrong and explain your ethical judgments to others.
 Two case studies, "Less Sugar" Marketing and Phantom Expenses show how these tests are used in real life and business situations.